-NOTE: In the case of UP plane path, as described in clause 4.3.6.2, this notification can be the result of an implicit subscription of the NEF/AF by the PCF as part of setting PCC rule(s) via the Npcf_SMPolicyControl service (see clause 5.2.5.4).
+NOTE 1: In the case of UP plane path, as described in clause 4.3.6.2, this notification can be the result of an implicit subscription of the NEF/AF by the PCF as part of setting PCC rule(s) via the Npcf_SMPolicyControl service (see clause 5.2.5.4).

+NOTE 2: This Subscription termination indication is introduced for event ENERGY_USAGE_DATA when the PDU session is released.
+For other events, if the NF service consumer intends to be notified of subscription termination caused by PDU session release, it may subscribe to the event "PDU_SES_REL".
+Alternatively, this indication may also be applied, but there is no guarantee that the NF service consumer will understand it.